Stores creative acceptance policies

 - Contain before and after images or videos.

 - Directly reference private, intimate, or sensitive bodily conditions.

 - Discourage customers from visiting a qualified medical professional.

 - Make unrealistic or unrelated claims as to the efficacy of the product.

 - Australia: Products must not make any health or therapeutic claims and must not describe the effect of the product on the body

-- Mexico: Text must not describe the medical condition or the product itself.
-Text may only contain the brand, product name, and CTA.
+- Mexico: Custom text must not describe the medical condition or the product itself.
+Custome text may only contain the brand, product name, and CTA.

 - United Kingdom: Content for tablets or capsules that contain painkillers such as aspirin, ibuprofen and paracetamol must not encourage the purchase of more than one pack; for example, through multi-buy offers such as “buy one get one free”.
 Discounts on single packs are acceptable provided the content does not explicitly suggest that customers make multiple purchases.